 Sleep.
 If the session is gentle enough, many women go to sleep during the session.
 This is excellent and not a concern.
-The woman may go into a light trance state that speeds up development.
+The woman may also go into a light trance state that speeds up development.

 Tuning into the souls.
 It is most helpful if the assistant can tune into the souls that are in the vaginal tissues.
 They will tell the assistant where to move the hand and fingers, how forcefully, how long to spend on each area, and more.
 The woman receiving the session can do some of this if she remains awake.
-However, many women go to sleep during the session so they cannot help direct it.

 Sensations.
 The woman should feel little to no pain.
 There is some sexual stimulation, but not that much if the assistant is very gentle.